wolfgang-alpha/Modelling-1st-and-2nd-Order-Phase-Transformations/README.md

 # A Novel Methodology for Modelling First and Second Order Phase Transformations

-This repository contians the code used to produce figures in preprint: https://arxiv.org/abs/2411.16430
+This repository contians the code used to produce figures in our preprint: https://arxiv.org/abs/2411.16430

 If you find the codes useful please cite our work: